What is a dog behaviorist?

 Dog behaviorists often seek certification in their area of expertise.
 This is also a requirement for employment in the United Kingdom, particularly if the behavioral expert wishes to work in a clinical setting such as a veterinarian office or in a zoo or shelter.

 There are two levels of certification for a dog behaviorist.
 These include an ACAAB (Associate Certified Applied Animal Behaviorist) or a CAAB (Certified Applied Animal Behaviorist).
-Of course, in order to obtain either of these certifications, one must have a related degree (either in the field of animal behavioral science or in biological science) from an accredited college or university.
+Of course, in order to obtain either of these dog training certifications, one must have a related degree (either in the field of animal behavioral science or in biological science) from an accredited college or university.

 The prospective dog behaviorist will also need to do internships that provide three to five years of experience in the area of specialty.